LEIUOFC/LeiWang_Portfolio.io/content/_index.md

     id: case_study
     content:
       title: Case studies
-      ttext: I enjoy making things.
+      text: I enjoy making things.
 Here are a selection of projects that I have worked on over the years.
       filters:
         folders:
           - project